-- Hydrostatic test is a pressure test not a NDT method, because it induces stress on the component being tested, so it should not be repeated frequently without authorization.
+- The Hydrostatic test is a pressure test, not an NDT method, because it induces stress on the component being tested, so it should not be repeated frequently without authorization.

-- The test must only conducted in Dry Climate with clear sky, do not perform during rain.
+- The test must only be conducted in a Dry Climate with a clear sky, do not perform during rain.

 - Punch “A” to be complete before hydro test

 - Punch “B” to be complete after HT